Quantifying Sharpness Part Two

-A Professional Knife Sharpening Service Is A Process Which Can Be Measured, Controlled, And Improved
+Professional Knife Sharpening Service Is A Process Which Can Be Measured, Controlled, And Improved With The Right Equipment

-While those tests definitely provide "feedback" on the quality of edges, they don't offer a number.
+While those tests definitely provide "feedback" on the quality of edges, they don't offer a number, or "quantify sharpness".
 Say an edge shaves hair cleanly and push cuts phonebook paper with no slicing action, that's SHARP.
 But how much sharper than SHARP might it be?
+We want the sharpest edges we can reasonably get.

-A chart came with the tester(shown left) showing how some fairly well known edged tools measure up to each other.
-For instance, the sharpest measured edge on the chart is a Feather double edge razor blade, at 50 grams to cut the test media (1.76 oz).
+I like testing methods that give a reading of what is being tested.
+A micrometer will read ".0001-.0005", a Rockwell hardness tester will read 62.5HRC.
+A chart came with the Edge on Up knife sharpness tester(shown left) showing how some fairly well known edged tools measure up to each other.
+For instance, the sharpest measured edge on the chart is a Feather double edge razor blade, measured at 50 grams to cut the test media (1.76 oz).
 New utility razors come in between 150 and 200 grams, and new high end factory cutlery between 250 and 350 grams.
 Anything above that is considered "in need of maintenance", and I completely agree!
 So I decided to do some testing, of course.

 I sharpened five knives for a customer according to my usual protocol.
 Since this was the first time I had seen these kitchen blades, I thinned the edges at 13 degrees per side until a burr was raised on both sides.
 After buffing the burr away, I sharpened them on the Hapstone fixed angle sharpener at 16 DPS with bonded diamond stones at 80, 240, 400, 800, 1200, and 2000 grit.
-After the stones the knives were stropped with hard backed strops, leather loaded with fine white polishing paste, denim loaded with Flitz chrome polish, and finished on leather loaded with .25 micron diamond paste, ten strokes per side with each of the strops.
-Each of these was blades tested on the Edge On Up in three places along the edge, and all measurements for the five knives was between 180 and 230 grams.
+After the stones the knives were stropped with hard backed strops, leather loaded with fine white polishing paste, denim loaded with Flitz chrome polish, and finished on leather loaded with 1 micron diamond paste, ten strokes per side with each of the strops.
+Each of these was blades tested on the Edge On Up Knife Sharpness Tester in three places along the edge, and all measurements for the five knives was between 180 and 230 grams.
 They all slice cut phonebook paper and shaved arm hair with a slight pull.
 Needless to say I was disappointed!
+(But here is WHY we test and measure features!
+A guess is just a guess, not a fact!)

 I also believe I could sharpen blades into the 100 gram range with more testing and trial and error.
 I know it would increase the expense of sharpening for customers, and that fine and keen an edge wouldn't last long.
 That doesn't seem cost effective for the customer at this time, or a good use of my time.
-I'd love to hear your thoughts on this post, on sharpening in general, and what you think of this blog in particular.
+I'd love to hear your thoughts on this post, on sharpening in general, and what you think of this kind of post or page in particular.
 Get in touch if you like!

 More FREE Learning: